iantasker/smart-heritage/database/seeds/ordinary_extraordinary/index.md

-This sound project for mobile phones will introduce unusual people and curious tales from the streets around us.
-"Everywhere 'ordinary' people are being or doing something a little 'extraordinary'.
-This is a celebration of tiny tales of local wonder folk," said Rosanna.
+This sound project for mobile phones introduces real-life stories collected from the streets around us.
+Everywhere 'ordinary' people are being or doing something a little 'extraordinary’.
+This is a celebration of tiny tales of local wonder folk, inviting you to experience what it feels like in their shoes.